jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 It's not just about a test score and getting into a top residency.
 It's about becoming the best physician possible.
-It's about being able to answer patient questions, explain to them what's happening to their bodies.
+It's about being able to answer patient questions, explaining to them what's happening to their bodies.
 It's about being able to notice a disease pattern that others might have missed.

 {% comment %}